Demmens/Hive-of-Lies/Assets/FastScriptReload/Documentation/documentation.md

 Tool can also auto-open generated files for you on change for simpler access, you can find option via 'Window -> Fast Script Reload -> Start Screen -> Debugging -> Auto open generated source file for debugging'

+> Debugging with Rider for Unity 2019 and 2020 is having some issues, once breakpoint has been hit it'll stop asset from hot-reloading in that play-session.

-> Debugging in that manner is enabled in version 1.2 which is not yet in the store, on v1.1 you'll need to make following changes:
+> Debugging in that manner is enabled in version 1.2, on v1.1 you'll need to make following changes:

 in '<your project path>\Assets\FastScriptReload\Scripts\Editor\Compilation\DotnetExeCompilator.cs'
 - on line 76 remove/comment out code that deletes temp files